Skip to main content

 General warnings

 ⚠️ Be sure the cassettes that will be pushed to vets-api don’t have any sensitive information.
-Link to filter_sensitive_data VCR documentation.
+See filter_sensitive_data VCR documentation.
 This option is being used in vets-api in config/initializers/integration_recorder.rb.
 Ask yourself if any more sensitive data needs to be added to this list?
 If in question, reach out to #vfs-platform-support.

 Have any more VCR gotchas?
 Send them to the Platform using the “Suggest content changes to this page” link below.